uwescience/myria-docs/myriaX.markdown

     `ssh-copy-id username@localhost`

 Use default settings.
 You may need to install `ssh-copy-id` if you don't have it on your machine.
-Instructions for setting up keys without installing ssh-copy-id can be found here: http://osxdaily.com/2012/05/25/how-to-set-up-a-password-less-ssh-login/
+Instructions for setting up keys without installing ssh-copy-id can be found [here](http://osxdaily.com/2012/05/25/how-to-set-up-a-password-less-ssh-login/).

 To test, run `ssh localhost`.